nitin0507/cifar-object-classification/README.md

 1. Submit a csv file with only predictions for X test data.
 File should not have any headers and should only have one column i.e. predictions.
 2. Predictions should be class names and not numbers.
 3. Your score is based on number of accurate predictions.

+#These are the classes in the dataset:

+airplane
+automobile
+bird
+cat
+deer
+dog
+frog
+horse
+ship
+truck

+#Approach
+Imported dataset
+Analysed data
+Applied PCA
+Prediction using Random Forest
+Prediction using KNN
+Prediction using Logistic Regression
+Prediction using SVM
+Comparison between various classifier

+#Conclusion
+Best accuracy comes from Support vector classifier.
+Although, It can be further improved by using neural networks (which i will be deploying in other repository.)